 This Enzyme Immunoassay kit is designed to detect a specific peptide and its related peptides based on the principle of "competitive" enzyme immunoassay.
+This kit is intended for Research Use Only.

 RANGE: (0-100ng/ml)

 PRINCIPLE OF ENZYME IMMUNOASSAY WITH THIS KIT